Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Design

 \subsection{Encode labels into label pairs}

-Following the above method of vulnerability estimation, we encode labels of the classes in the training dataset to label pairs.
+Following the aforementioned method of vulnerability estimation, we encode labels of the classes in the training dataset to label pairs.
 To carry out the empirical analysis, we use non-targeted FGSM to generate a set of adversarial examples based on the training dataset.
 The generated adversarial example set $X_{adv}$ is then fed into the model to get the observation.
-In the classification results, for a given output label $l^i_{true}$ indicating class $i$, we search the corresponding pairing output label $l^i_{robust}$ based on minimising the following likelihood from the observation on:
+In the classification results, for a given output label $l^i_{true}$ indicating class $i$, we search the corresponding pairing output label $l^i_{robust}$ by minimising the likelihood of getting the observation of misclassification:

-Based on the observation on $p_i$, we select the least likely class being misclassified into as the robust label.
+Herein, we actually select the least likely class being misclassified into as the robust label paired to $l^i_{true}$.
+We can then generate the target output distribution $y^i_{robust}$ of the $i$-th example by one-hot encoding $l^i_{robust}$.
 Following this procedure, we encode the paired-label for each example in the training dataset.
 The encoding rules between $l^i_{robust}$ and $l^i_{true}$ are saved as a table $Classmap$.
 In the grey-box setting, this information will be used to access the credibility of an input example.